liferay/generator-liferay-fragments/CONTRIBUTING.md

 > `yarn build`.
 You can also do `yarn build --watch` so it listens any
 > change and compiles each time you change something your code.

+### Common problems

-> Sometimes, when using multiple NodeJS environments (ex. nvm), Yeoman
-> might resolve a different version of the Toolkit that is installed globaly.
+Sometimes, when using multiple NodeJS environments (ex. nvm), Yeoman might resolve a different version of the Toolkit that is installed globaly.
-> To be sure about which generator is being executed, you can pass
-> `--show-debug-info` flag to any command, and it will output the generator
-> information and received arguments.
+To be sure about which generator is being executed, you can pass `--show-debug-info` flag to any command, and it will output the generator information and received arguments.

+If you are still having unexpected issues, double check that you are using the correct version of Yeoman.
+You can check global dependencies using `npm list -g -d 0` or `yarn global list`, and uninstall them with `npm uninstall -g yo` and `yarn global remove yo`.
+Also you can find which Yeoman binary is being used with `which yo` and following the corresponding symlinks.
+To prevent issues with the global Yeoman dependency, ensure you always know where it has been installed.

 ## Release Cycle